-Pumpkin Pie Spice is a homemade spice blend that can be made in bulk and tweaked to your liking, perfect for flavoring all of your favorite fall treats!
+This Pumpkin Pie Spice Recipe is a homemade spice blend that can be made in bulk and tweaked to your liking, perfect for flavoring all of your favorite fall treats!

-We’re a week into September, and you know what that means…not only is it (finally) socially acceptable, but it’s actually encouraged to make, enjoy, and rave about pumpkin treats!😉
+It's officially September, and you know what that means.
+Not only is it (finally) socially acceptable, but it's actually encouraged to make, enjoy, and rave about pumpkin treats!

 I usually kick off September with exactly such pumpkin treats.
-One year it was this, and another year it was this, and before that it was this.
-But this year, I decided to share the recipe that makes most all of those other pumpkin treats possible in the first place…homemade Pumpkin Pie Spice!
+One year it was muffins, and another year it was baked oatmeal, and before that it was waffles.
+But this year, I decided to share the recipe that makes most all of those other pumpkin treats possible in the first place...a homemade Pumpkin Pie Spice recipe!

 Y'all already know that I love making my own seasonings and dry spice mixes.
 Not only is it often more economical to mix up your own pantry staples, but you can also make them in bulk.
 AND, my favorite part is that you can tweak the ratios of the ingredients to your liking!